 You will find Lilli Ann teaching several nights a week in Seattle and conducts workshops and events locally, and is a popular instructor in Portland, San Francisco, and Washington, D.C.
 She has been named an "innovator in the Waltz medium" by Stanford University's Richard Powers.
 Her spontaneous sense of humor, dynamic energy, right-on observations and technical skills lead to a playful and effective learning environment.
 You may find her through her website at www.danceforjoy.biz

-Claire begrudgingly started learning East Coast Swing at age 7, but quickly realized dance was a place she could be totally herself.
+Claire Carey started learning East Coast Swing at age 7, and quickly realized dance was a place she could be totally herself.
 Now 22, she can be seen out dancing West Coast Swing and Fusion most nights of the week.
 Claire also loves to dance Cross Step Waltz, Turning Waltz, Lindy Hop, Nightclub Two-Step, and Salsa.
 She is passionate about helping anyone who wants to learn and experience the joy of partner dance, whether from the middle in classes, at a turning point in private lessons, or from the sidelines of a dance.
 Although Claire is a technician through and through, she always brings her abundant joy and idiosyncratic nature into the room.

 Jamie began dancing at Stanford University in 1997, and partner dancing soon became her favorite pastime.
 She took social dance classes, went out dancing almost every night, and joined the Stanford Vintage Dance Ensemble, a dance performance group that performed social dances from the Victorian to the Ragtime and Swing eras.
 She claims she would not have met the credit requirements for graduation without all the dance class credits.
 Throughout college and the years following, she continued to dance regularly and performed with the Viennese Ball Opening Committee and Danse Libre.
 She performed Waltz, Polka, Mazurka, Maxixe, One-step, Two-step, Quickstep, Foxtrot, and Lindy Hop, among others.
 In 2006, Jamie moved back home to Seattle to be closer to family and continued social dancing.
 Her favorite dances are currently Lindy Hop, Blues, and Waltz.
 She has recently had the wonderful opportunity to teach dance with Lilli Ann and has learned yet another way to have fun dancing.